-Here is a list of the items I have found that qualify as whole grain component for the food program.
-It’s in no way an exhaustive list, but these do all qualify, so you can use it to plan your menu.
+Here is a list of the items I have found that qualify as whole grain components for the food program.
+It’s in no way an exhaustive list, but these do all qualify, so you can use them to plan your menu.
 At the bottom of the article is a pdf you can print out and take to the store with you if that helps.

 Whole Grain Cereals

 - Best Choice

 - Berry Berry Kix

 - Fiber One